 Resilience - Confidence - Leadership

-Multi-day summer trips focussed on building outdoor and all-around life skills through backpacking and hiking in Maine’s wild places.
+Multi-day backpacking trips that build outdoor and all-around life skills in Maine’s wild places.

 This is an excellent introduction to camping.
 We leave Friday afternoon and hike one flat, easy mile into a lovely shelter area with tent sites and a small stream nearby.
 Saturday we’ll hike up a local mountain (4 miles total), then a short hike back out Sunday.
 This trip is open to everyone but we strongly encourage those interested in the longer hikes to join us on for this introductory weekend of camping.

 The Hundred-Mile Wilderness is the northern most 100 mile section of the Appalachian Trail and goes from Monson to Abol Bridge.
 It is a rugged, remote section that crosses no paved roads but provides some of the best scenery and mountains Maine has to offer.
 Nine nights on the trail camping in tents, ten full days of backpacking (average 10 miles each day).
 This hike is for enthusiastic and motivated teens who want to know what it’s like to immerse themselves in outdoor living.
 There is an option to swim almost every day but expect to get dirty, sweaty and strong!